corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 using JsonDocument document = JsonDocument.Parse(jsonText);
 ```

-You'll see in a moment that we don't *have* to indirect through `JsonDocument` to create instances of our types; there are tools in the library which can abstract this away for you.
+You'll see in a moment that we don't *have* to work through `JsonDocument` to create instances of our types; there are tools in the library which can abstract this away for you.
 But I think it is useful to start out by seeing a little bit behind the curtain, so it doesn't look *too* much like magic.

+> One nice thing about building over `JsonDocument`, `JsonElement`, `Utf8JsonReader` etc. is that we benefit immediately from all of the performance work being put into these types by the dotnet team.

 Hopefully, you should recognize that JSON text as something that we expect to be valid according to our `Person` schema.

 So let's wrap that element in our `Person` type.
-That's simple enough.

 Add the following line of code: